Jhy9/Simple-substitution-cipher-solver/Documentation/Design document.md

 as most common letter in dictionary and so on.

 ### 2. Make adjustments to translating array
 <b> Assumption: Letter distribution of ciphered text is similar to dictionary .
-Therefore right answer is got by changing around letters frequency of which is close to each other. </b>
+Therefore right answer is got by changing around the letters frequency of which is close to each other. </b>

 Algorithm does changes in cycles followingly:
 1. Pick n(undecided) random words from cipher.
 Words are picked randomly so that and we still get a good representation of the text in a long run while not having to translate it entirely in each cycle.